SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-Instances of the class are created by putting parentheses after the class name, and the properties an methods of the instance are accessed using dot syntax.
+Instances of the class are created by putting parentheses after the class name, and the properties and methods of the instance are accessed using dot syntax.

 .. testcode::